-Last week, for the first time in my entire life, my skin erupted with red, swollen hives.
+Last week, for the first time in my life, my skin erupted with red, swollen hives.
 Every inch of my skin felt like it was on fire.
-At first, I thought I was experiencing an extreme allergic reaction to something new — although I’ve never before been this allergic to anything — but then I learned that I was experiencing an anxiety attack.
+At first, I thought I was experiencing an extreme allergic reaction to something new, although I’ve never before been this allergic to anything.
+But then I learned I was experiencing an anxiety attack.

-For the first time in my entire life, I wept from sheer emotional breakage.
+Rattled by this experience, I wept from sheer emotional breakage.
 I cried body-wracking, shoulder-shuddering, fist-curling tears.
-Even though I should have known better, I had always separated the emotional and the physical realms of experience.
-Now, I knew for certain that the emotional can manifest tangibly and palpably in physical form.
+Even though I should have known better, I had always separated the emotional and physical realms of experience.
+Now I knew for certain that the emotional can manifest tangibly and palpably in a physical form.

 These past three months have been the most stressful, anxiety-ridden time of my entire life.
 I uprooted my life and moved abroad: a new job, a new home, a new life.
 It has been amazing in so many aspects, but there are still many challenges.

-Because so much has been going on, I have been focusing entirely on all the sources of tension in my life.
+Because so much has been going on, I’ve been focusing on all the sources of tension in my life.
 My mind and heart have been consumed by fears, apprehensions, and trepidations.

 Self-care has seemed literally impossible.

 Yet we all know: It is at these moments when it is the most necessary.
 When turning inward to fight for yourself seems like the last thing you can do, it is the most essential thing.

 We cannot neglect our emotional well-being.
 Ever.
 Taking care of your body encompasses taking care of your psyche as well.
 Feelings are not something trivial.
 It is easy to think of them as fleeting — insubstantial and inconsequential.
 It is easy to consider sadness or stress as expressions of weakness.

 They are not.
 None of us are weak for feeling these things.
 We all deserve to take care of ourselves.
 It is okay to admit that you can’t handle everything, that there is too much going on, that there are too many burdens.